Haochen-W/Sorcery/README.md

 ## Design
 The game is implemented utilizing OOP(object-oriented programming) in C++.
 Several different design patterns including observer pattern, decorator pattern, MVC(model-view-controller) are used in the project order to improve the code-reusability and its resilience to change.
 Dynamic memory is managed through C++ smart pointers and the \<vector\> library.
+A detailed design document is available at [document.docx](“document".docx)
 ## Instruction
 The players need to give the commands in Linux.
 ### Game Setup (For Linux and Mac Users in Command Line)